 A relative caregiver can apply for TANF for the entire household, or just for the child.
 If applying only for the child, the TANF amount will be less, but the relative caregiver's income and assets will not be counted in determining eligibility and the TANF work requirements are waived.
-To apply for TANF, fill out an application and submit it online, by mail or in person to a D.C.
+The requirements for GA are the same as for child-only TANF but DC will also conduct an assessment of your home.
+To apply for TANF or GA, fill out an application and submit it online at districtdirect.dc.gov, by mail or in person to a D.C.
 Economic Security Administration Service Center.
-A list of Centers is available in Appendix A-1 to this Guide, or find a Center at dhs.dc.gov/node/117522.
+A list of Centers is available in Appendix A to this Guide, or find a Center at dhs.dc.gov/node/117522.
 Combined Applications for TANF, food stamps (SNAP), and Medicaid/D.C.
 Healthy Families can be obtained at a Center, online at dcbenefits.dhs.dc.gov or on the District First Mobile App.
 After submitting the application, an interview will be scheduled.
-If applying for General Assistance, a home study will also be conducted.
-The chart at Appendix A-1 lists the documents to bring to an interview.
+The chart at Appendix A lists the documents to bring to an interview.
 Applying for TANF requires the applicant to sign over any rights to get child support from the parent(s) to the D.C. government.
 The D.C. government is required to process a completed TANF application within 45 days of receipt.

-B. Food Stamps (SNAP)
+D. Food Stamps (SNAP)